divinzz/Supply-Chain-Optimizer/README.md

 Version 2 improves upon this by adding more layers of complexity, such as varying shipping capacities and multi-criteria optimization.
 This allows for a better balance between minimizing both costs and delivery times.

-Challenges and Benefits
+Challenges and Benefits:

 Optimizing supply chain routes is challenging for several reasons:
 Multiple variables: Routes must be optimized across different criteria like cost, time, and available capacity.
 Large datasets: Supply chain problems often involve significant amounts of data, such as distances, transportation costs, and inventory.
 Complex constraints: Constraints like time windows for deliveries, route capacity, and demand fulfillment make the problem even more complicated.